Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   When reporting these widget's results manually, the filled out response is reported through the segmentation field of the reporting event.
 So depending on the type of widget you are reporting, you have to construct a
-  <strong>widgetResponse </strong>object, specific to that widget, which would
+  <strong>widgetResult </strong>object, specific to that widget, which would
   then be utilized in the third call that has been mentioned at the top of this section.
 In this third call the developer is expected to provide the widget object obtained from the first call, the widget's data object that has been obtained from the second call, and a properly formed
-  <strong>widgetResponse&nbsp;</strong>object that has been created with respect
+  <strong>widgetResult&nbsp;</strong>object that has been created with respect
   to the type of widget that is being reported.
 More information on how to form this object is provided below.
 </p>